How Useful Is Garmin’s Solar Charging on the Fenix 7S Pro?

 If you’re tracking an activity, the GPS uses significantly more battery.
 The actual GPS mode matters as well, with multi-band GPS using the most battery.
 If you’re using all satellites and multi-band GPS, you can expect around 15 hours of battery life without solar charging and 16 hours of battery life with solar charging.
 That’s about a 7% increase – not so good.

-On the other extreme, if you have your watch in expedition mode or in battery saver mode, it will conserve battery power.
+On the other extreme, you can conserve battery power with expedition mode or battery saver mode.
 In this situation, the effect of solar charging is amplified.
 For example, in battery saver mode you can expect about 38 days of battery life without solar charging and a whopping 87 days of battery life with solar charging.

 Of course, I don’t know why you’d purchase a Garmin watch if you’re just going to leave it in battery saver mode for 87 straight days.